spialelo/hw-hello-rails/Codio.md

 development (Ruby/Rails running on your own computer) vs. using Codio.

-If you're comfortable with networking and tunneling, skip down to "TL;DR" below!
+If you're comfortable with networking and tunneling, skip down to "Why the difference" below.

-## Step by step: If developing in Codio
+## If developing in Codio

-First, obtain your Codio subdomain name by going into any Codio terminal window and saying `hostname`.
+Obtain your Codio subdomain name by going into any Codio terminal window and saying `hostname`.
 Your subdomain will be a pair of random words--in this example we'll pretend it's `luminous-coconut`.

 1. Start the app in a terminal:  `rails server -b 0.0.0.0`
 2. Open a regular browser window to  `luminous-coconut-3000.codio.io` to visit the app's home page

-## Step by step: If developing Locally
+## If developing Locally

 If you're developing locally, the steps would instead be these: